kpahawa/quick_config/README.md

 ## Description
 QuickConfig is a super lightweight dynamic config provider for python applications.
-The config provider uses a runtime config that can be imported to any part of your application.
-The provider allows you to use runtime environment variables and configs anywhere in your application via a simple import.
+The config provider uses a runtime config that can be imported to any part of your application. `quick_config` parses and loads your environment configs only once based on the runtime environment, and the built configs can be imported anywhere in your application!

+### Features
+* Builds modular configs which overwrite a base config based on the config required for the application run time environment.
+Ex: the `base` config will be overwritten by the `development` config if the app is running in the `local` or `development` runtime environment.
+* Creates a simple logger with a console and file handler at application run time which can be used anywhere in the application after importing the `quick_config` config.
+* Creates callable methods on the globally loaded `config` object which mirror the names of the configs allowing engineers to call the methods in the app for their values instead of doing config lookups
+   * Allows for indexable accessors to configs which are collections.
+I.e., lists, tuples or maps/dictionaries

 ### Design
 The quick config provider relies on a standard structure for an application's configurations.
-All configurations must be provided in a standard `config` directory.
+All configurations must be provided in a `config` directory.
 Configs in the `config` directory must follow the standard deployment configuration names like `staging.py` or `test.py` or `production.py`.
-Once the runtime environment is set via an environment variable `environment`, the config provider will read that and populate the configs available to the entire application as methods.
+Once the runtime environment is set via an environment variable called `environment`, the config provider will read that and populate the configs available to the entire application as callable methods which can also be indexed if the provided congig is a collection (list, tuple, or map).

 ### Usage
 1. Create an application like a Django/Flask Application which has runtime configs which may